naezith/LibraryProject/README.md

 ### Database

 Open up your MySQL server.

-Create a database named `libraryproj`
+Create a database named `libraryproj`.

 Then import the `libraryproj.sql` to your database.

 ### NPM